 Cuts and punctures on the skin commonly occur because of slip and fall accidents and the misuse of tools.
 These injuries can also result from being exposed to broken glass and sharp metal items.
 While some cuts are minor, others are deep and may require stitches.
 Deep cuts may cause a lot of discomfort and require pain medication.
 They may even require employees to take time off of work to fully recover.

 As you can now see, there are many kinds of injuries you can get on the job if you aren’t careful.
 Always follow safety rules while at work and inform your employer about potential dangerous situations.
 For example, if you notice a liquid spill on the floor, you should let your boss know about it right away.
 If you ever have any questions about your rights under workers compensation law, contact workers comp lawyers Long Island trusts today.

-Thanks to our friends and contributors from Polsky, Shouldice, & Rosen P.C. for their insight into workers compensation for government employees.
+Thanks to our friends Polsky, Shouldice, & Rosen P.C. for their insight into workers compensation for government employees.